 There is always a problem at the farmers’ level for proper storage of millets grains.
 Farmers prefer to sell their produces just after harvesting.
 This opportunity can be captured by procuring the millets from the farmers and can be kept in big warehouses.

-5. Millets packaging for Supermarkets and Retail Industry:
+5. Millet Business Plan – Millets packaging for Supermarkets and the Retail Industry:

 Processed millets can be packed and can be supplied to retail and supermarkets.
 This is the millet business plan for B2B.
-Nowadays retailers are dedicating separate aisle and shelf for millet-based products.
+Nowadays retailers are dedicating separate aisles and shelves for millet-based products.
 Putting products on display is generating more sales and ultimately more revenue.